nurulbalqisapr/Customer-Churn-Prediction-at-Telco-Industry/README.md

 | Categorical | Dependents, Contract, InternetService, OnlineSecurity, OnlineBackup, DeviceProtection, TechSupport, PaperlessBilling | OneHotEncoder |
 | Target | Churn | LabelEncoder |

-### Why These Methods Were Used

-- **Duplicate removal** prevents repeated customer records from biasing the model.
-- **Label encoding** converts the target variable into a binary classification format.
-- **StandardScaler** ensures numerical features have consistent scale.
-- **OneHotEncoder** transforms categorical variables without creating false order.
-- **ColumnTransformer and pipeline** ensure preprocessing is applied consistently during training and testing.
+Pipeline was used to make sure preprocessing is applied consistently during training and testing.

 ---

 ## Modeling

+This project uses supervised learning with a classification approach because the target is binary: churn or not churn.

-Several classification models were compared using the same preprocessing pipeline:
+Several models were compared:

 - Logistic Regression
 - Decision Tree
 - XGBoost
 - Random Forest

-The models were evaluated using **5-fold cross validation** with **Recall** as the primary metric.

-Recall was prioritized because the main business goal is to detect as many churn customers as possible and reduce missed churners.
+The main evaluation metric is **Recall** because the business wants to detect as many churn customers as possible.

+In this case, False Negative is more costly because it means the model fails to detect customers who actually churn.

 ---

-## 5-Fold Cross Validation Comparison
+## 5-Fold Cross Validation Result

 | Rank | Model | Mean Recall CV Score |
 |---:|---|---:|